cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 [^haskell-stdlib]: In Haskell, sometimes people think of
     [base](https://hackage.haskell.org/package/base) as the
     standard library.
-Sometimes people think of the full set of [GHC Boot Libraries](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/libraries/version-history)
+On the other hand, sometimes people think of the full set of [GHC Boot Libraries](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/libraries/version-history)
     as the standard library, since these are all shipped with the compiler.

 After getting the PureNix compiler mostly working, we started on the process of porting some of the above libraries to PureNix.
-This process mostly consists of forking the repository and rewriting all the JavaScript FFI files to Nix (the PureScript source files can mostly be used as-is).
+This process consists of forking the repository and rewriting all the JavaScript FFI files to Nix (the PureScript source files can mostly be used as-is).
 This is somewhat annoying and time-consuming, but it is not particularly difficult.
 The